 The naïve art is often seen as outsider art.
 One of its main characteristics is that naïve artworks are created spontaneously, with passion and according to the call of heart.
 It is always true.
-It enchants and tempts us, is full of humor and reflection, can be melancholic and committed.
-Usually, the naïve paintings present an idealistic world which is emphasized by vivid colors and a clear contour.
+It enchants and tempts us, is full of humour and reflection, can be melancholic and committed.
+Usually, the naïve paintings present an idealistic world which is emphasized by vivid colours and a clear contour.
 Another motif is regionalism – artists often place symbols and their visions on the landscape background, which is a well-known place for them.
-More importantly, the naïve artworks encourage audience to use some imagination, turn on emotions and look differently at the world which surrounds us everyday.
+More importantly, the naïve artworks encourage the audience to use some imagination, turn on emotions and look differently at the world which surrounds us every day.

 THE LEADING COUNTRY